 Net Zero Energy Roadmap for Burlington

-Burlington, Vermont’s municipal electric utility, Burlington Electric Department (BED) contracted with Synapse Energy Economics (Synapse) and Resource Systems Group (RSG) to develop a roadmap to provide clarity and insight into how the City could best achieve its Net Zero Energy by 2030 goal.
-The City’s Net Zero Energy goal is defined as reducing and eventually eliminating fossil fuel use from the heating and ground transportation sectors.
-Burlington currently sources 100 percent of the City’s electricity needs from renewables.
-Burlington’s Net Zero Energy goal is the most ambitious climate goal established by any community in the United States to date for both its rapidity and comprehensiveness.
+Burlington, Vermont’s municipal electric utility, Burlington Electric Department (BED) contracted Synapse and Resource Systems Group (RSG) to develop a roadmap on how the city could best achieve its Net Zero Energy by 2030 goal.
+The City’s goal is defined as reducing and eventually eliminating fossil fuel use from its heating and ground transportation sectors.

-This roadmap is a strategic analysis of the major steps or milestones needed to reach the goal with supporting data and recommended next steps for achieving the goal.
-The Synapse/RSG team:
+This roadmap is a strategic analysis of the major steps or milestones needed to reach the City's Net Zero by 2030 goal with supporting data and recommendations for next steps.
+In order to develop this roadmap, the Synapse/RSG team:

-- analyzed four pathways to net zero energy by 2030, including the magnitude and cost-effectiveness of each opportunity; and,
+- analyzed four pathways to net-zero energy by 2030, including the magnitude and cost-effectiveness of each opportunity

 The intended audience for this roadmap is implementers of climate action goals, strategies and policies nationwide: including community and state leaders, partner organizations, utilities, and community members.
 The approach and supporting strategies are applicable to many communities nationwide.
-Policymakers, implementers, and citizens in states, regions, cities, and towns can read the roadmap here.
+The roadmap is publically available and can be viewed here.